-There is a new keyword, &current, the current co-expression.
+The value of &current is the current co-expression.

-O The initial size of & main is now 1, instead of 0, to reflect its activation to start program execution.
+The initial size of &main is now 1, instead of 0, to reflect its activation to start program execution.

-O An attempt to refresh & main results in a run-time error.
+An attempt to refresh & main results in a run-time error.
 (Formerly, it caused a memory violation.)